About Birdland

 The Early Days of Jazz in NYC

-Miraculously, just as the scene on 52nd Street caved in, Birdland was born and quickly came to prominence.
+Birdland was born and quickly came to prominence.
 For the next fifteen years, the club’s survival formula was built upon memorable double and triple bills, commencing at 9 p.m. and sometimes lasting ’til dawn.

 In addition to Bird, many jazz legends were regulars at the club.
-Count Basie and his smokin’ big band made Birdland their New York headquarters, eventually recording George Shearing’s “Lullaby of Birdland” live at the club.
+Count Basie and his Smokin’ Big Band made Birdland their New York headquarters, eventually recording George Shearing’s “Lullaby of Birdland” live at the club.
 John Coltrane’s classic Quartet regularly appeared at the club in the early 1960s, recording “Live at Birdland.”
 And the famous DJ, Symphony Sid Torin made a name for himself broadcasting live from the club to radio listeners up and down the eastern seaboard.

 Considering the excitement that Birdland generated on a daily basis, it’s no surprise that the club attracted its share of celebrities.
 Regulars to the nightly festivities included such household names as Gary Cooper, Marilyn Monroe, Frank Sinatra, Joe Louis, Marlene Dietrich, Ava Gardner, Sammy Davis, Jr. and Sugar Ray Robinson.